Crypto and blockchain: the foundation of a new financial system

 In 1976, the Bretton Woods system was replaced by the Jamaican system, which is still used today.
 The dollar was no longer considered a main international currency, since its issuance could no longer be backed by actual gold reserves.
 Exchange rates were sent to float freely and the price of fiat currencies was determined by market demand and supply.
 Gold finally lost its world reserve status and became an ordinary commodity, such as oil or wheat.
 Polycentricity and decentralisation formed the basis of a new global financial system.

 The whole world believed that the Jamaican system would become more flexible than the Bretton Woods one, as it was expected to help various states to independently manage their monetary policies and to cope with economic instability much easier.
 However, the American dollar, which was supposed to lose the status of the world’s major fiat currency, still remained the leader.
-American economy was far more powerful than others, with its military and scientific potential forcing foreign investors’ capital to flow into the US.
+The American economy was far more powerful than others, with its military and scientific potential forcing foreign investors’ capital to flow into the US.
 It turned out that investors prefer a strong and stable currency for international payments and are more likely to invest in a strong economy rather than developing countries that experience a liquidity shortage.
-In addition, the headquarters of major intergovernmental organisations, such as the United Nations, World Bank, and IMF, are based in the US and tend to act for that country rather than any other state.
+In addition, the headquarters of major intergovernmental organisations, such as the United Nations, World Bank, and International Monetary Fund, are based in the US.

-Today the world’s major financial hub is located in the US, while the development of other states is heavily dependent on it.
-Any financial crisis begins within the US and any economic turmoil in the country could act as a kick-off for a financial tidal wave across the world.
+Today, the world’s major financial hub is located in the US, while the development of other states is heavily dependent on it.
+Financial crisis that begin within the US could act as a kick-off for a financial tidal wave across the world.
 This was clearly demonstrated during the crises of 2000 and 2008.
 The US has a tremendous influence on the banking sector, as well as on the global financial system, and is able to freeze the accounts of entire states, impose sanctions and translate its point of view to the rest of the world.
 This is drastically different from what the Jamaican currency system should hypothetically be.